-As noted above, during the fiscal year ended December 31, 2018, our Compensation Committee was composed of Dr. Berthelsen and Mr. Wender.
-Currently, the Compensation Committee is composed of Dr. Berthelsen, Mr. Wender and Mr. Muto.
+As noted above, during the fiscal year ended December 31, 2020, our Compensation Committee was composed of Dr. Berthelsen, Mr. Wender and Mr. Muto.
 In each case, none of the members of the Compensation Committee has ever been an employee or officer of Ionis.
 None of our executive officers serves as a member of the board of directors or compensation committee of any other entity that has one or more executive officers serving as a member of our Board or Compensation Committee.